frederic-perez/AmE-dictionary/data/idioms.md

 __salty dog__ A sailor, especially a man, who is older and has had a lot of experience on the seas. _The bar was packed with old salty dogs who’d traveled all across the world, sharing stories of their adventures._
 __salty__ _slang_ Annoyed by, upset by, or resentful of something that has been done or said to one.
 __same here__ :two: It’s the same with me; I agree; me too. _A: “I don’t want to lose you because of that.”
 B: “Same here.”_
-__same old same old__ The same thing that is always done or that always happens.
+__same old same old__ :five: The same thing that is always done or that always happens.
 It often implies that such a thing is boring or monotonous.
 The phrase is duplicated for emphasis. _We always sit around and do the same old same old.
 Let’s go out this week._
 __same same__
+__same shit, new wrapping__ Colloquial expression that conveys the idea that something has been superficially changed or repackaged but remains fundamentally the same.
+It suggests that despite appearances, the underlying issues or qualities have not been altered.
 __sanctum sanctorum__ :two::hammer:
 __sandbag__
 __sap__ __1__ _slang_ A foolish, naïve, or gullible person. _You’re a bigger sap than I thought if you believe that, Phil._ __3__ _n_ Extreme self-confidence.
 A shortened form of the word “swagger.” _All the girls want to date him because he’s got swag._ __4__ _adj_ Cool; awesome. _Yeah, that dude’s pretty swag._
 __sapphic__ _adj_ A code-word to describe female homosexuality.
 __sass back__ To talk back to someone in a rude, impertinent, and disrespectful manner.
 A noun or pronoun can be used between “sass” and “back.” _Don’t you dare sass me back like that, son, or I’ll tan your hide!_ _He got suspended for school for sassing back to the teacher again._
 __sassy__
-__save (one’s) bacon__ :two: To rescue one from failure, danger, or disaster; to prevent something bad from happening to one. _Thanks for bringing me some extra cash—you really saved my bacon._
+__save (one’s) bacon__ :three: To rescue one from failure, danger, or disaster; to prevent something bad from happening to one. _Thanks for bringing me some extra cash—you really saved my bacon._
 __save (something) for a rainy day__ :two::hammer:
 __save face__ :seven: To try to regain favorable standing after something embarrassing has happened. _I was late to the meeting but tried to save face by blaming an urgent call._
 __save on__